mrkkrj/TrianglePP/README.md

 ![Triangle logo](T.gif)

 This code is a wrapper for the original 2005 J.P.
-Shevchuk's *Triangle* package that was written in old plain C. The library was a **winner** of the 2003 James Hardy Wilkinson Prize in Numerical Software (sic!).
+Shevchuk's *Triangle* package that was written in old plain C. J.P.'s library was the **winner** of the 2003 James Hardy Wilkinson Prize in Numerical Software (sic!).

 For more information you can look at:
  - http://www.cs.cmu.edu/~quake/triangle.html
  - http://www.cs.cmu.edu/~quake/triangle.demo.html